AR-JUNA/submission_reminder_app_AR-JUNA/README.md

 *A little helper to keep us on track!*

-This simple yet powerful shell script keeps tabs on assignment submissions—showing who’s submitted their work and who still needs a friendly nudge.
+This simple yet powerful shell script keeps tabs on assignment submissions, showing who’s submitted their work and who still needs a friendly nudge.
 It’s a no-pressure reminder system to help everyone stay ahead of deadlines.

 ---